jimasp/behave-vsc/CONTRIBUTING.md

 7. Tips:
  	- You can relaunch the extension from the debug toolbar in the (original not host) vscode environment after changing extension code.
 	 Alternatively, you can reload (`Ctrl+R`) the vscode host environment to load your changes.
- 	- If for some reason you need to have "uncaught exceptions" enabled in the (extension, not host) vscode environment, note that you may need to hit play multiple times in the extension vscode environment to continue.
+ 	- If for some reason you need to have "uncaught exceptions" enabled in the (extension, not host) vscode environment, note that you may need to hit play multiple times in the extension vscode environment to continue if it hits external code.

 ## Debugging with your own host project
 - To debug using a different host project, open `.vscode/launch.json` in the extension projet and change the `args` setting